laravel/docs/errors.md

     <h2>{{ $exception->getMessage() }}</h2>

-You may also publish the error pages which ship with Laravel and customize them to your liking:
+You may publish Laravel's error page templates using the `vendor:publish` Artisan command.
+Once the templates have been published, you may customize them to your liking:

     php artisan vendor:publish --tag=laravel-errors